grafana/mimir/docs/configuration/config-file-reference.md

 [parallelise_shardable_queries: <boolean> | default = false]

 # The amount of shards to use when doing parallelisation via query sharding by
-# default. (only used for TSDB storage, in the chunk storage the shard size is
+# default.
+This option is only used for blocks storage.
-# configured via schema configs.)
 # CLI flag: -querier.total-shards
 [total_shards: <int> | default = 16]
 ```